Royal Alcázar of Madrid: The House Treasury

 This name was given to a building complex designed for various services, which included two main sites: the Houses of Offices and the new kitchens.

 The work, beginning in 1568 under the reign of Philip II, was initially designed to be an independent construction, but the building became an annex to the Alcázar so as to enable direct communication between them.

-In the seventeenth century, a passageway was built which connected the House Treasury with the Royal Monastery of the Incarnation, so that the royals could access the Monastery directly from the Palace.
+In the seventeenth century, a passageway was built which connected the House Treasury with the Royal Monastery of the Incarnation, so that the royals could access the monastery directly from the palace.

-The House Treasury became home to the Royal Library (later the National Library) under the initiative of King Philip V. The complex, which survived the fire of 1734, was demolished by order of King Joseph I who intended to create a large plaza next to the eastern facade of the Royal Palace of Madrid.
+The House Treasury became home to the Royal Library (later the National Library) under the initiative of King Philip V. The complex, which survived the fire of 1734, was demolished by order of King Joseph Bonaparte who intended to create a large plaza next to the eastern façade of the Royal Palace of Madrid.

-The basements, floors and other walls of the building were discovered in the twentieth century during the 1996 redesign of the East Plaza by the mayor José María Álvarez del Manzano.
+The basements, floors and other walls of the building were discovered in the twentieth century during the 1996 redesign of the Plaza de Oriente by the mayor José María Álvarez del Manzano.
 Despite their historic importance, the remains were destroyed.

 The Royal Stables and Royal Armoury

 In 1553, King Philip II decided to create a complex to house the Royal Stables in the area surrounding the Alcázar.
 The complex was built opposite the southern plaza of the palace, the area which is now home to the crypt of the Almudena Cathedral.
 The project, managed by the builder Gaspar de Vega, lasted from 1556 until 1564 with later modifications to the complex.

 The building was rectangular with a long central area 80 × 10 m, divided into two series of columns (37 in total), which supported a vaulted roof.
 The troughs were on either side of the corridor.
-The Royal Stables had three main facades: the main facade with its granite arch, overlooking the Royal Alcázar, another on the side of the central corridor, and the last, open to the palace plaza, facing south.
+The Royal Stables had three main facades: the main façade with its granite arch, overlooking the Royal Alcázar, another on the side of the central corridor, and the last, open to the palace plaza, facing south.
 This last side was known as the Armoury Arch.

 In 1563, the King ordered the installation of the Royal Armoury on the upper level.
 Until now, the Armoury had been located in the city of Valladolid.
 This meant an alteration to the initial design, according to which the upper level was reserved for the stablehands' quarters.
 In 1567, sloping slate roofs were added and the complex was finally built up to three storeys.
 The building was demolished in 1894 to make way for the construction of the neo-Romanesque crypt of the Almudena Cathedral.